lifinance/create3-factory/README.md

 A `CREATE3` factory offers the best solution: the address of the deployed contract is determined by only the deployer address and the salt.
 This makes it far easier to deploy contracts to multiple chains at the same addresses.

+LIFI Supports a large number of chains and we are only growing.
+CREATE3 allows us to manage our deployments better as well as make integration by developers more painless.

 ## Deployments

-`CREATE3Factory` has been deployed to `0x9fBB3DF7C40Da2e5A0dE984fFE2CCB7C47cd0ABf` on the following networks:
+`CREATE3Factory` has been deployed to `0x93FEC2C00BfE902F733B57c5a6CeeD7CD1384AE1` on the following networks:

 - Ethereum Mainnet
-- Ethereum Goerli Testnet
+- Polygon Mainnet
+- Binance Smart Chain Mainnet
+- Gnosis Mainnet
+- Fantom Mainnet
+- OKXChain Mainnet
+- Avalanche C-Chain Mainnet
 - Arbitrum Mainnet
-- Avalanche C-Chain Mainnet
-- Fantom Opera Mainnet
 - Optimism Mainnet
+- Moonriver Mainnet
+- Moonbeam Mainnet
+- CELO Mainnet
+- FUSE Mainnet
+- CRONOS Mainnet
-- Polygon Mainnet
+- Velas Mainnet
+- **More Soon**

 ## Usage